 Our pioneering spirit is evident as we move into new areas in the field of public health, and it takes knowledge and inventiveness to make progress.
 Integrity is essential in building models that don’t just look good or sound cool, but actually work and do what they are supposed to do.
 And to achieve success in public health in the developing world takes tons of patience and passion.

 Q: Which value do you need to embrace most in your job and why?
 Which value inspires you the most in your job and why?

 The value that inspires me the most is the passion of the IDM team.

 Q: Describe the opportunity to grow through interactions with other IV colleagues.

-Q: Highlight how you and your colleagues remain agile and embrace new challenges or investigations.
+Q: Tell us more about how you and your team embrace new challenges and opportunities.

 Q: Comment on the importance of ideas and how that belief plays out at IV.

 It is wonderful to work in a place that values innovation and that places a high priority on the power of ideas to impact the world.
 IV brings brilliant and creative people together and gives them a real opportunity to make a difference.